Italia Viva: 2022 general election and aftermath

+Back with the centre-left coalition

+During the summer of 2024 Renzi re-positioned his party within the centre-left coalition.
+As a result, Luigi Marattin left the party and formed an association named Liberal Horizons, that would be merged into the larger Liberal Democratic Party in March 2025.
+Also in March, senator Annamaria Furlan left the PD and switched to IV.
+For the 2025 membership campaign, Renzi choose as party icon Alcide De Gasperi, the former Christian Democratic leader and Prime Minister who once said that he aimed at a "centre looking left".

+In September 2025, Renzi launched "Reformist House" as a new political umbrella for IV and other liberal and centrist forces.
+The project was introduced with a new logo for the regional elections in Calabria, Tuscany and Campania.
+Renzi described it as a political space intended to balance the left-leaning branches of the coalition and to help the centre-left win future general elections.

 Ideology

 Italia Viva is considered a liberal and reformist party.
 Its "Charter of Values", presented in October 2019, referred to republican and anti-fascist values expressed in the Constitution of Italy, as well as in the Charter of Fundamental Rights of the European Union and the Universal Declaration of Human Rights.
 The movement also emphasised the principle of gender equality, the relaunch of globalisation and a strong opposition to all forms of protectionism and souverainism.
 It also supported a more incisive European political and economic integration, with the direct election of the President of the European Commission and the introduction of transnational lists.

 Renzi described his party as a "young, innovative and feminist house, where new ideas for Italy and Europe are launched."

-Renzi has likened IV to Emmanuel Macron's La République En Marche!
+Additionally, Renzi has likened IV to Emmanuel Macron's La République En Marche!
 (REM).